coci/chitchat/docs/GOSSIP.md

  - Frame-based binary messages with fixed headers
  - Strong integrity via per-session HMAC
  - Replay and ordering protection using sequence numbers
- - Simple extensibility via message types (no TLVs, no flags)
+ - Simple extensibility via message types

 #### 1.3 Design Philosophy

 GOSSIP is minimal.
 Every byte has a purpose.
 It uses two magic bytes for framing synchronization and integrity, followed by a fixed header and a variable payload.
-The TLV body supports rich structured data (such as JSON-like fields, binary attachments, or nested records) without requiring schema negotiation.
+The body supports rich binary without requiring schema negotiation.

 ## 2. Transport and Security